 Central and Eastern European Migration Review is published by the Centre of Migration Research, University of Warsaw and Polish Academy of Sciences as an online, open-access journal, that appears twice a year.
 Materials presented in the journal include scientific articles, reviews and research notes.
 Priority is given to works addressing the CEE region perspective and comparative analyses.
 However, studies based on original empirical data devoted only to some country-cases also befit the scope of the journal.
-The language of the contributions is preferably English but works submitted in Polish may also be accepted.
+The language of the contributions is English.
 Before publication, each submitted paper is subject to a double-blind peer review by two independent experts.
 We invite economists, sociologists, demographers, political scientists, lawyers, psychologists, historians and anthropologists to submit their works.

 CEEMR is indexed in: CEEOL, CEJSH, ERIH PLUS, Index Copernicus (ICV: 6.45 in 2014), the Norwegian Register for Scientific Journals, Series and Publishers and the Repository of the National Library of Poland.

 The number of points awarded by the Polish Ministry of Science and Higher Education for a publication in CEEMR: 9.